Assessing the dynamical assumptions in Tsirelson inequality tests of non-classicality in harmonic oscillators: Assessing the Dynamical Assumption

 The candidate state we consider is the parity-flipped Zaw–Scarani state, Eq. \ref{parity flipped Zaw}. with a (re-scaled) lower-bound Tsirelson violation

 which forms the left-hand side of the key formula (Eq. \ref{Key equation}).

 \textbf{Step 3:} Finally, we ask the question: is it possible that a non-zero no-crossing probability (that breaks uniform precession) explains the full Tsirelson violation?
-The first term on the right-hand side of Eq. \ref{Key equation} is positive, and we have calculated $\frac{1}{2}(1+\langle A \rangle)=-0.0598$ and $L_1=0.0421$ (from Appendix \ref{Correlator appendix}).
-It is immediately clear that the violation of uniform precession is \textit{not} sufficient to explain the Tsirelson inequality violation, hence non-zero quantum interferences are present.
+Referring to the crucial Eq. \ref{Key equation}, we have calculated the left-hand side term $\frac{1}{2}(1+\langle A \rangle)=-0.0598$ and the second term on the right-hand side, $L_1=0.0421$ (from Appendix \ref{Correlator appendix}).
+Importantly, because the first term on the right-hand side, $\sum_{j>i}p_{ij}$, is positive, then no matter its exact value, it is mathematically impossible for $(\sum_{j>i}p_{ij}-0.0421)$ to reach the value $-0.0598$.
+Thus, it is immediately clear that $I\neq0$ must be implied (specifically, $I<0$); that is, non-zero quantum interferences are present.
+We conclude that the violation of uniform precession is \textit{not} sufficient to explain the Tsirelson inequality violation.
 This is a crucial result, showing that this method has proven successful in identifying that uniform precession is satisfied well enough that quantum behaviour must be implied.

 We also note that Eq. \ref{Key equation} can instead be written in terms of the two-time quasi-probabilities (Eq. \ref{moment expansion 2-time}) with no interferences:

 Each of the two-time quasi-probabilities satisfies the the L{\"u}ders bound; but, in fact, the sum $q_{12}(+,+)+q_{23}(+,+)+q_{13}(+,+)$ is itself bounded below by $-\frac{1}{8}$, as is readily shown by writing the sum purely in terms of $\langle A \rangle$ and $\langle A^2 \rangle$ using the moment expansions (Eq. \ref{moment expansion 2-time}):